 - Prior to the 79 A.D. eruption, it’s believed Vesuvius had not erupted for 295 years.

 - The latest eruption occurred on March 17, 1944, at the height of World War II.
 During the two-week-long eruption, soldiers and airmen of the 340th Bomber Group were stationed at the Pompeii Airfield.

 - In order to protect themselves from hot ash and rocks raining down, guards wore leather jackets and steel pot helmets.
 On March 22, they evacuated Pompeii leaving 88 Allied aircraft, which were badly damaged upon their return.
 A total of five towns near the base of Mount Vesuvius were destroyed, 22 Italian civilians were killed, and more than 12,000 people were displaced.

 - Since 1944, Mount Vesuvius has been quiet in terms of eruptions, but has unleashed a number of minor earthquakes.
 In October 1999, Naples was rocked by a magnitude 3.6 earthquake.

 - In 2016, further excavations on the outskirts of Pompeii revealed more victims of the volcanic eruption.

 - In the 18th century, Mount Vesuvius erupted six times, and eight times in the 19th century.

 Other Volcanic Facts

-- Among the tourist spots in Pompeii are the marketplace, caverns, open-bath houses, amphitheater, ports, brothels and gymnasium.
+- Among the tourist spots in Pompeii are the marketplace, caverns, open-bath houses, amphitheater, ports, and gymnasiums.